draddo11/100-days-of-code/r2-log.md

 Got started on learning a backend (tried node but video wasnt really well struectured going well so far SQL video from FCC youtube channel is great so far

 ## R2D12
-Got the sql corse started installed and run pop sql ..got some basic commands like CREATE , ADD really exciting stuff .
+Got the sql course started installed and run pop sql ..got some basic commands like CREATE , ADD really exciting stuff .

 ## R2D13
 Did some more sql,starting my day with the vue handbook